 Salah M. Hassan

-The Africa Institute is pleased to present its series, Book Conversations, launching summer 2021.
-The program aims to highlight new books by African and Africanist authors in the fields of humanities, arts and social sciences.
+The Africa Institute was pleased to present its series, Book Conversations, which launched in summer 2021.
+The program aimed to highlight new books by African and Africanist authors in the fields of humanities, arts, and social sciences.

-The Africa Institute is pleased to present its series, Book Conversations, launching summer 2021.
-The program aims to highlight new books by African and Africanist authors in the fields of humanities, arts and social sciences.
+The Africa Institute was pleased to present its series, Book Conversations, which launched in summer 2021.
+The program aimed to highlight new books by African and Africanist authors in the fields of humanities, arts, and social sciences.

-Ten author signed copies of the book will be available for purchase at the Africa Hall starting on the date of the book discussion.
+Ten author-signed copies of the book were available for purchase at the Africa Hall starting on the date of the book discussion.
 If you are interested in purchasing a copy, please email info@theafricainstitute.org with your request to receive further information.

 Book Synopsis